 A Shameful Period in History

 I’m going to assume most of us are aware of the slave trade that occurred after Europeans colonized the Americas.
 It’s a piece of history that humanity isn’t proud of.
-We segregated people based on their location and skin colour, removed all their rights, forced them into slave labour and had them live in horrifying conditions.
+We segregated people based on their location and skin color, removed all their rights, forced them into slave labor and had them live in horrifying conditions.
 They were treated as inferior and as property.
 It’s hard to imagine today that it was even allowed to happen.

 The Book of Negroes does an amazing job drawing you into the life of an African during the period of the transatlantic slave trade.
 I felt like I was walking in Aminata Diallo’s shoes as she was forced to walk for three months to the African coast, barely surviving the journey.
 I saw through her eyes the journey across the Atlantic on a slave ship that is nothing but inhumane.